Mindfulness Stress Relief: Techniques Guide & Benefits

 7. Notice aftertaste: Any lingering flavors?

-This practice may reduce stress and enhance your connection to food.
+This practice turns an ordinary meal into a sensory attention exercise.
 For a step-by-step approach, explore this mindfulness eating exercise guide.

 2. Notice your body: Feel your feet on the ground.